 Godanz Musicality Tip#3: It also takes technique to be very musical: mostly good balance (weight transfer and posture), frame (the right muscle tension, knowing when and how much to resist or let go moment to moment) and breathing (if u hold ur breath, muscles become more tense than they need to be and you feel too stiff=off time, clunky).

-For a follower to always stay balanced at a strong intermediate level: Take a step with your RFoot forward at put your weight down at only 50% between both feet.
+For a follower to always stay balanced at a strong intermediate level: Take a step forward with your Right ball of Foot and put your weight down at only 50% between both feet.
 Your ribcage should be in between your feet.
 Now move your ribcage over that RF to 90%.
 Now you have completed the step, and are anchored through the back foot.
-If you’re dancing in partners, let his body transfer complete 50 to 90%.
+If you’re dancing in partners, let his body transfer complete 50% to 90%.
 So you never speed into a committed step.
 You are able to change your weight in a split second (30/70 or 40/60 etc).
 This way he can change direction quickly and with ease, to express the music.

 Recap: Your ribcage dictates where your weight is through your feet.